Jinook-Kim/ITC-544/Final-Wiki.md

 ## 🌐 Network Services & Security Controls

-This milestone documents the core network services and access control rules that define the secure communication and segmentation structure of the network.
+Documents the core network services and access control rules that define the secure communication and segmentation structure of the network.

 | Page | Description |
 |------|-------------|